CIT-PROJECTS-2021/cit-cohort-three/README.md

 # CIT Python Cloud Software Engineering

+The goal of this course is to teach software engineering concepts through the Python Cloud Engineering language.
+In this course, you will learn fundamentals and advanced Python and AWS Cloud methodologies.
+The course will conclude with a dissertation project which will be a final project of your choosing for potential employers to look at and certification exams in AWS and Python.

+Don’t be afraid!
+You don’t have to be a math wiz in any capacity to learn code!

 This repository contains the code for the Python for CIT Students Cohort 3 2022 course.

 It is divided into weeks, each of which contains a Markdown files with the week's content as well as a Python file with the week's code.

 ### Table of Contents